 Rev. Oliver Vietor has a B.S. from the United States Naval Academy and a M.Div. from Yale University Divinity School.
 He was ordained in the Catholic Church under the terms of the Pastoral Provision for former Episcopal clergymen.
 He and his wife, Ashley, and their six children have lived in Phoenix since 2005 and began attending St. Thomas the Apostle in 2007.
 He taught in the Institute last year and has taught previously in his ministry and in high school.

-Eric J. Westby is the Director of Parish and School Catechesis as well as the Director of the Institute of Catholic Theology.
-He holds a Masters of Arts degree in Theology and Christian Ministry from Franciscan University in Steubenville and a PhD from the Maryvale Institute of Birmingham, England.
-He holds a Certificate in Youth Ministry Studies from the Center for Ministry Development, and has been involved in parish catechesis since 1988.
+Eric J. Westby, PhD is the Director of the Institute of Catholic Theology in Phoenix, Arizona.
+He is also the Director of Parish and School Catechesis at St. Thomas the Apostle Parish.
+He is an assistant professor of Theology for Franciscan University of Steubenville.
+He received his doctorate from Liverpool Hope University, with his thesis entitled "Equipping the Catechist of Catechists: A Critical Discussion of Seminary Formation in Light of Priestly Ministry in Catechesis."
+He holds a Masters of Arts degree in Theology and Christian Ministry from Franciscan University in Steubenville, from where he was the first student to complete the graduate specialization in catechetics.
+He holds a Certificate in Youth Ministry Studies from the Center for Ministry Development, and has been involved in full-time catechesis since 1988.
 He is a regular presenter at the summer St. John Bosco Catechetical Conference at the Franciscan University of Steubenville.
-He is the founder of ymcentral.com and rciacentral.com.
+He has published youth ministry materials through YOU!
+Press and is the founder of ymcentral.com and rciacentral.com.
 More importantly, he is husband to Nikki and father of five beautiful girls.
-Everyone agrees he married up.

 Katrina J. Zeno, MTS